Midnight DPS Rankings: Raiding Tier List (Midnight (12.0.1))

 Devastation Evoker Devastation Evoker

 Devastation Evoker received its fair share of changes leading up to the Midnight expansion.
 Both of their Hero Talents received major reworks, with Flameshaper winning the rework race due to the Engulf Icon Engulf being replaced by Consume Flame Icon Consume Flame.
-Their damage profile will continue to be bursty and extremely strong in an AoE environment, especially with the uncapped extension of Dragonrage Icon Dragonrage paired with their great Apex talents.
-Apart from some new cool talents added (Azure Sweep Icon Azure Sweep being my personal favourite), Devastation Evoker lost some defensive options and will be slightly more squishy in Midnight.
+Their damage profile will continue to be bursty and extremely strong in an AoE environment.
+Apart from some newly added cool talents (Azure Sweep Icon Azure Sweep being my personal favorite), Devastation Evoker lost some defensive options and will be slightly more squishy in Midnight.

 Unholy Death Knight Unholy Death Knight

 Unholy Death Knight has received a major rework coming into Midnight expansion.
-This is one of the few specs that had a complete 360.
-Some of the highlights being: No Festering Wound Icon Festering Wound, you now have Lesser Ghouls, Death and Decay Icon Death and Decay no longer a must, smart disease spreading and a brand new minor cooldown - Putrefy Icon Putrefy.
+This is one of the few specs that did a complete 180.
+Some of the highlights being: No Festering Wound Icon Festering Wound, you now have Lesser Ghouls, Death and Decay Icon Death and Decay is no longer a must, you have smart disease spreading, and a brand new minor cooldown - Putrefy Icon Putrefy.
 Honestly, a lot has changed rotationally for Unholy DK.
-Still, one thing is for sure: this is the biggest rework they have received in the past decade, not just rotationally but also visually.
+One thing is for sure: this is the biggest rework they have received in the past decade, not just rotationally but also visually.

 Affliction Warlock Affliction Warlock

-Affliction Warlock has seen a complete 360 degree rework following the release of the expansion, with its core rotation moved back to Seed of Corruption Icon Seed of Corruption as an AoE Spender and Unstable Affliction Icon Unstable Affliction as a single-target spender, applying Agony Icon Agony for shard generation (Vile Taint Icon Vile Taint is gone, Shared Agony Icon Shared Agony is being introduced) and waving Haunt Icon Haunt for priority-target damage and Apex talents triggering.
-Overall playstyle feels way smoother, resembling what Affliction used to look like it back in the Legion Expansion.
-This is one of the few Ranged specs I had a lot of fun testing due to its playstyle, and I am looking forward to seeing what the future tuning has in store for the spec.
+Affliction Warlock has seen a complete rework following the release of the expansion, with its core rotation moved back to Seed of Corruption Icon Seed of Corruption as an AoE Spender and Unstable Affliction Icon Unstable Affliction as a single-target spender, applying Agony Icon Agony for shard generation (Vile Taint Icon Vile Taint is gone, Shared Agony Icon Shared Agony is being introduced) and weaving Haunt Icon Haunt for priority-target damage and Apex talents triggering.
+The overall playstyle feels way smoother, resembling what Affliction used to look like it back in the Legion expansion.

 Elemental Shaman Elemental Shaman

-Elemental Shaman has received a major rework coming into the Midnight expansion, with some of the biggest changes being the removal of Icefury Icon Icefury, Echoes of Great Sundering Icon Echoes of Great Sundering, Deeply Rooted Elements Icon Deeply Rooted Elements and Ascendance Icon Ascendance nerf.
+Elemental Shaman has received a major rework coming into the Midnight expansion, with some of the biggest changes being the removal of Icefury Icon Icefury, Echoes of Great Sundering Icon Echoes of Great Sundering, Deeply Rooted Elements Icon Deeply Rooted Elements, and a Ascendance Icon Ascendance nerf.
 Your rotation is now severely pruned with only Chain Lighting/Lighting Bolt (generator) and Earthquake Icon Earthquake / Elemental Blast Icon Elemental Blast as a spender, while using Tempests (if you go Stormbringer) or some passive damage if you decide to opt in for Farseer.
-The priority-target damage has been hit severely, as well as the survivability area (due to removal of Stoneskin Totem Icon Stoneskin Totem.
-We are still far away from the release of the expansion, but for now, I remain hopeful that with the right tuning, Elemental will shine through!
+The priority-target damage has been hit severely, as well as the survivability , due to a removal of Stoneskin Totem Icon Stoneskin Totem.

 Beast Mastery Hunter Beast Mastery Hunter

-Beast Mastery Hunter received quite a lot of changes leading up to the Midnight expansion, with the most notably being the great addition of their Apex talents and significantly easier Beast Cleave Icon Beast Cleave management due to Wild Thrash Icon Wild Thrash addition.
-The spec will remain particularly welcoming for newcomers while simultaneously offering min-max possibilities with the newly reworked Hero talents.
-Last but not least, BM will become slightly more durable in Midnight and offer better utility too, thanks to the new Hunter's Mark Icon Hunter's Mark raid buff and Roar of Sacrifice Icon Roar of Sacrifice external defensive.
+Beast Mastery Hunter received quite a lot of changes leading up to the Midnight expansion, with the most notably being the great addition of their Apex talents and significantly easier Beast Cleave Icon Beast Cleave management due to the addition of Wild Thrash Icon Wild Thrash.
+The spec will remain particularly welcoming for newcomers, while simultaneously offering min-max possibilities with the newly reworked Hero talents.
+Last but not least, BM will become slightly more durable in Midnight and offer better utility too, thanks to the new Hunter's Mark Icon Hunter's Mark group buff and Roar of Sacrifice Icon Roar of Sacrifice as an external defensive option.

 Assassination Rogue Assassination Rogue

-Assassination Rogue received some of the best quality-of-life changes, leading up to the Midnight expansion, their DoT management will be significantly easier due to their newly reworked Crimson Tempest Icon Crimson Tempest (now a combo-point generator), leaving Envenom Icon Envenom as the only spender in Midnight.
-Less button bloat, no longer needing to Shiv Icon Shiv for damage and a major focus on not needing Stealth Icon Stealth to execute your Bleed management is also one of the features they are inheriting in Midnight.
-Assassination will retain its great damage profile - high burst and amazing funnel/priority-target damage, while providing faster frontload damage.
-Besides tuning, the only concerning issue is still Energy regen, yes, Apex Talents help, but don't entirely solve it; there are still pockets of time where energy starvation occurs.
+Assassination Rogue received some of the best quality-of-life changes leading up to the Midnight expansion.
+Their DoT management will be significantly easier due to their newly reworked Crimson Tempest Icon Crimson Tempest, which is now a combo-point generator that spreads their bleeds, leaving Envenom Icon Envenom as the only spender in Midnight.
+Less button bloat, no longer needing to Shiv Icon Shiv for damage, and a major focus on not needing Stealth Icon Stealth to execute your Bleed management, are also some of the features they can look forward to in Midnight.
+Assassination will retain its great damage profile - high burst and amazing funnel/priority-target damage, while providing faster front-loaded damage.
+Besides tuning, the only concerning issue is still their Energy regen.
+Yes, the Apex Talents help, but don't entirely solve it; there are still pockets of time where energy starvation occurs, especially on single-target.

 D